Tuning Cross-stream Lift in Viscoelastic Shear: Distinct Hydrodynamic Signatures of Force-bearing and Force-free Mechanisms: Appendix B: Buoyant particle in simple shear

 } These equations can be readily solved to obtain the particular and homogeneous solutions, such that we substitute $g_i(r) = g_i^{h}(r) + g_i^{p}(r)$ (superscripts denote the homogeneous and particular components, respectively).

 {

 } Here $C_{fi}$ are the integration constants which will be later collectively found by using appropriate boundary conditions.
-With the quadratic pressure field, substitution into Eq.~\eqref{eq:quad GE} yields the ansatz for the $\mathcal{O}(\mathrm{Wi})$ quadratic velocity field $\IB{v}^{(1Q)}$.
-The velocity is expanded with radial known coefficients $h_i(r)$, corresponding to contributions from $\nabla p^{(1Q)}-\nabla\cdot\bten{\Pi}^{(0Q)}$
+With the quadratic pressure field, substitution into Eq.~\eqref{eq:quad GE} yields the ansatz for the ${O}(\mathrm{Wi})$ quadratic velocity field $\IB{v}^{(1Q)}$.
+The velocity is expanded with \ms{coefficients $h_i(r)$ (comprising of contributions from $\nabla p^{(1Q)}-\nabla\cdot\bten{\Pi}^{(0Q)}$)}